spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 }
 ```

-Or access it through the `LinkedEntityComponent` MonoBehaviour which will be on the linked GameObject:
+##### 2. Access it through the `LinkedEntityComponent` MonoBehaviour

+This MonoBehaviour will be on the linked GameObject:

 ```csharp
 public class MyMonoBehaviour : MonoBehaviour